inovorobotics/inovo_roslib/README.md

 # Sanity check to see if we are connected
 print('Is ROS connected?', client.is_connected)
 ```
-and create an instance of the SequenceClint
+and create an instance of the SequenceClient
 ```
 # The sequence client wraps up our sequence-related service calls
 sc = SequenceClient(client, "/sequence")